The best way to stay informed during the season.

 You’ll learn to make applesauce!
-We can only sell apples picked by our employees that have been trained in safe food handling techniques.
 Whatever you pick is yours to purchase and take home to enjoy, so please be conscious of how much you are picking.
-When you arrive at the orchard, our employees can give you an estimate of how much certain sized bags of apples will cost.
+Our employees can help you estimate the cost of different sized containers.
 If you are looking for less expensive cooking or cider apples, ask us about utilities (in the Farm Store).
 We cannot take back and re-sell any fruit picked by our customers.

 Am I allowed to try an apple in the orchard?

 Yes!
 Especially if it is a variety that you haven’t tried before.
-We want to make sure you’re going home with a variety that you’ll enjoy eating.
+We want to make sure you’re going home with a variety that you’ll enjoy eating!
 However, we do ask that you be respectful of our orchards and the hard work that goes into growing the fruit (please don’t leave a trail of half-eaten apples behind you).
 We also ask that you wash your hands after eating and before picking more fruit.
 Handwash stations will be provided in each orchard.

 Do I have to pay to park?

 Nope!
 When you come to visit, you will notice that we do not charge any fees to come onto our property.
-The wagon ride, corn maze, fairy village, and picnic areas are all offered free of charge as well, for our paying customers.
+The maze, fairy village, wagon rides (weekends only) and picnic areas are all offered free of charge for our paying customers.
 We do gladly accept donations for these extra features.